SATZEL02/noise-sleep_tracker_app/README.md

 ```bash
 2. /record/getRecord/:userId
 ```
-Requires only userId as a query parameter
+Requires only userId as a query parameter<br>
 In case of successfull retrieval:
 - Returns status code 200
 - Returns array of record objects which include record ID, user ID, hours, createdAt and updatedAt<br>